-2.4 CURBS AND GUTTERS

-2.4.1 STANDARD CURBS
+2.4 CURBS AND GUTTERS 2.4.1 STANDARD CURBS

 The District's standard curbs for city streets are 7 inches high and made of concrete.
-DDOT may approve granite curbs on a case-by-case basis (DEM-31.4.4).
-Bluestone curbs, regardless of location, shall be reset and reused wherever possible (DEM- 31.3).
-Asphalt curbs will be constructed for temporary construction or repairs only (DEM-31.4.4).
+DDOT may approve granite curbs on a case-by-case basis (DEM 30.12).
+Bluestone curbs, regardless of location, shall be reset and reused wherever possible (DEM 31.7).
+Asphalt curbs will be constructed for temporary construction or repairs only (DEM 30.12).

 Height and materials are also specified for bridges and mountable curbs.
 On bridge structures, curbs are required to be 9 inches high and granite.
-The District allows mountable curbs that are 4 inches high in special situations (DEM-31.4.4).
+The District allows mountable curbs that are 4 inches high in special situations.
+Curbless streets are allowed in select locations and approved by DDOT on a case-by-case basis (DEM-30.12).